syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ### Swiping Event

-The `SfChat.Swiping` event is raised while swiping a message is in progress.
+The `Swiping` event is raised while swiping a message is in progress.
 This event is triggered with `MessageSwipingEventArgs`.

 The `Swiping` event provides the following properties in their arguments: